gethomepage/homepage/docs/widgets/services/customapi.md

 - `currency`: Specifies a currency symbol to be added in front of the field value.
 - `trend`: Adds a colored trend indicator with a percentage sign.
 The value for the `trend` field needs to be a key similar to `field`.

 **Note:** Data transformation is still compatible with the list view, but the transformation only applies to the value of the `field`.
+However, if a currency is specified, the value after transformation must be a number in order to be properly processed.

 ```yaml
 - field: key